ionq/blqs/blqs/docs/protocols.md

 When the conditional part of an `while` statement conditional supports the *is readable* protocol, then blqs captures the code in the conditional code for this statement in a `blqs.While` statement.
-In particular it captures the portion in the while loop and this is accessed via the `oop_block` of the `blqs.While` object.
+In particular it captures the portion in the while loop and this is accessed via the `loop_block` of the `blqs.While` object.
 The `blqs.While` also capture the conditional itself, in the `conditional` method.